lukehabets/123/README.md

-# A program that reads in information from an input file.
+# A simple program that reads in information from an input file.
 Done as a project for a C++ class.